joostvanveen/litespeedcache/README.md

 }
 ```

-### Exclusing URIs from cache
+### Excluding URIs from cache
+A URI is the request path without the query string. in `https://example.com/foo?bar=baz`, the URI is `/foo`.

-A URL will not be cached if it matches any of the URIs set as excluded (In `https://example.com/foo?bar=baz`, the URI is `/foo`).
+A URL will not be cached if it matches any of the URIs set as excluded.
 Excluded URIs can contain wildcards.

 In the following example, the URI '/checkout/step/1' would not be cached.
 ```php